 Respect diverse religious, cultural, philosophical, and aesthetic experiences and perspectives.

+Demonstrating respect for the views of others is an obligation for all followers of Jesus.
+The divine endowment of God’s image in all humans means that all humans have inherent dignity and value.
+In some fashion, the diversity of human experiences come together to inform the world about the God who created it.
+Jesus’s call to neighbor- and enemy-love are surely founded on this ethic of inherent dignity.
+Respect does not diminish conviction, nor does it require acquiescence to positions that undermine the historic teaching of the Christian church.
+Rather, respect proceeds from firm conviction rooted in courageous humility.
+Courage is required to hold firmly one’s convictions in spite of influences that might draw one away from faithful obedience to God.
+Humility is required in order to maintain a critical self-awareness and a posture of learning that may result in shifting one’s perspectives.
+As students interact with diverse religious, cultural, philosophical, and aesthetic experiences and perspectives throughout their time at CBU, they must also be taught to demonstrate respect with both courage and humility, regardless of contrary opinion.
+In doing so, they demonstrate the inherent value of all humans and obey Jesus’s call to sacrificial love.

 As a university committed to the Great Commission (Matthew 28:19-20) through Christ, California Baptist University (CBU) acknowledges, celebrates and works towards the unity of every nation, tribe, people and language (Revelation 7:9).
 CBU stands against cultural and ethnic injustice, intolerance, and inequity (Ephesians 2:14-15), while promoting diversity, equity, and access through Biblical justice as described in Matthew 25:35-40.
 CBU is committed, with a steadfast devotion to the gospel, to be a campus of multicultural and multiethnic diversity that serves as a paragon of equity and access in the context of Biblical justice that compels students, faculty, and staff to love and serve others, including those who are marginalized (Psalm 82:3-4).
 CBU encourages students, faculty, and staff to be world Christians who recognize, celebrate, and draw upon the wealth of multicultural and multiethnic diversity.
 The Lancer Nation is a kingdom-minded community, sensitive to and understanding of cultural and ethnic differences and thankful for the blessings that these God-given differences can bring in this life and in eternity (Revelation 7:9).

 While this commitment does not entail that all students will reach similar conclusions about the nature and practice of Biblical justice, it does require that all students be educated in a way that is consistent with, and resulting in, a knowledge of Biblical justice framed by the Biblical injunction to view all peoples as equally created in the image of God and worthy of love, respect, and service.
 This commitment thus entails exposing students to the concepts of this USO, provided below, via curricular, co-curricular, and extra-curricular encounters with diverse ideas, practices, and peoples.
 While some courses or disciplines may more readily involve explicit, concentrated learning experiences related to this USO, students should be taught and assessed to demonstrate the performance expectations below through their entire CBU journey, whether at the undergraduate, master’s, or doctoral level.
 The rubric thus attempts to provide tools for measuring the concepts of this USO and progresses from introducing and demonstrating basic concepts to requiring more complex, sophisticated, and nuanced applications of these concepts.